yuan-kuan/yuan-kuan.github.io/dev.md

 1. Tell me who you are.
 2. Tell me about one of the software you built during your early programming days, no matter how small or insignificant.
 3. Do you like any of these?
+The job, your early project, life as programmer?
 Why and why not?
 4. A link to your GitHub or GitLab or any public (or private) repositories that contain your projects and/or contributions.

 **Number 4 is crucial**. **Git and the ability to build an app** are our requirements to work here.
 If you need time to push or create a project, you can ping me with an email first and send me the links when you're done.
 Exposing your projects is a good thing to do, even if you end up not wanting this job.